Daniel-Tran3/CSE_151A_Project/README.md

 We decided to perform hyperparameter tuning and 10-fold cross validation, as mentioned above.
 The hyper-parameter tuning allowed us to test multiple activation functions, units, and optimizers.
 The results of the hyper-parameter tuning gave the following optimal hyperparameters:
-12 units per hidden layer, Adadelta optimizer, 0.9 learning rate, and relu activation functions.
+18 units per hidden layer, Adadelta optimizer, 0.9 learning rate, and tanh activation functions.

-The relu activation function is of particular interest, as it aligns with what we found in Model 1 and further confirms that the relationship between the majority of our features and predicted price is linear.
+One interesting feature we noticed while running the testing was that the accuracy did not seem to vary beyond 0.74 and 0.76 for the entire search - almost as if the actual choices for the above hyperparameters ultimately did not increase the accuracy of the model significantly.

+This, along with our end results for class 0 ("unfair") predictions, leads us to conclude that logistical classification via a hyperparameter tuning on a neural network is not a good model for the task of classifying the fairness of apartment pricing.

 We also decided to include cross-validation to test for over/underfitting, and (as previously mentioned), overfitting was indeed present.

 **Next model**\
 Support Vector Machine: Like the logistic classification model, we also intend to use a support vector machine to classify prices as fair and unfair.
 We want to see if an SVM will have less overfitting than the logistic classification neural network.
+We also wish to see if it is better at classifying "unfair" apartment prices, as compared to the logistical classification neural network.
 We will keep the above-described method to create and add "unfair" entries to the table.
 The support vector machine will then create a separating margin between the "fair" and "unfair" classes.

 **Conclusion**\